Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Statement of the Problem

 \section{Statement of the Problem}

-One of the fundamental hypothesis in the theory described above is the fact that $0 \in \mathbb{R}$ is a \textbf{regular value} of the function $h:\mathbb{R} \to \mathbb{R}$ and, therefore, the switching manifold $\Sigma = h^{-1}(\{0\})$ is a regular surface.
+One of the fundamental hypotheses in the theory described in \cref{sec:introduction} is the fact that $0 \in \mathbb{R}$ is a \textbf{regular value} of the function $h:\mathbb{R} \to \mathbb{R}$ and, therefore, the switching manifold $\Sigma = h^{-1}(\{0\})$ is a regular surface.
 In that case, as we have seen, there exists at least one well-defined and established dynamics associated: the Filippov dynamics.
-A natural question to ask at this point is: a Filippov-like dynamics can be defined for the case when $0 \in \mathbb{R}$ is a \textbf{singular value} of the function $h:\mathbb{R} \to \mathbb{R}$, i.e., when the switching manifold isn't a regular surface?
+A natural question to ask then is: can a Filippov-like dynamics be defined for the case when $0 \in \mathbb{R}$ is a \textbf{singular value} of the function $h:\mathbb{R} \to \mathbb{R}$, i.e., when the switching manifold is not a regular surface?

-In this work, we would like to study the particular case known as the \textbf{double discontinuity}.
-This particular configuration of the switching manifold is the simplest one between the 4 singular configurations (known as Gutierrez-Sotomayor or simple manifolds) that, according to~\cite{Gutierrez1982}, breaks the regularity condition in a dynamically stable manner.
+In the next sections, we would like to study the particular case known as the \textbf{double discontinuity}.
+This particular configuration of the switching manifold is the simplest one between the four singular configurations (known as Gutierrez-Sotomayor or simple manifolds) that, according to \cite{Gutierrez1982}, breaks the regularity condition in a dynamically stable manner.
 The double discontinuity is described in detail below.

 Let $\mathbf{F}_i: \mathbb{R}^3 \to \mathbb{R}^3$ be vector fields of class $C^k(\mathbb{R}^3)$ with $i \in \{1,2,3,4 \}$.
 The piecewise smooth vector field $\mathbf{F}: \mathbb{R}^3 \to \mathbb{R}^3$ given by